Rshalom/JavaScript-Projects/README.md

 ## Projects

-### - Pizza Menu: A functioning online Pizza Menu that calculates the cost of your order based on size and topping choices.
+- ### Pizza Menu:
+A functioning online Pizza Menu that calculates the cost of your order based on size and topping choices.

+- ### Calculator:
-### - Calculator: A basic 4-function calculator.
+A basic 4-function calculator.

+- ### TicTacToe:
-### - TicTacToe- A fully functioning online TicTacToe game.
+A fully functioning online TicTacToe game.
 Play against the computer and see who wins!